CHEXPRESS CX30 | TELLERSCAN TS240 | TELLERSCAN TS500 | BRANCHXPRESS BX7200

 Digital Check has a free utility that can be downloaded from our website and which many teller applications include in their applications called ScanLite.
 This tool is useful in many different ways from performing diagnostics on the scanner to including a cleaning function (see “Clean” button highlighted in the picture) that turns on the feed rollers, allowing a cleaning card to be fed through without jamming or impacting the capture software application.
 ScanLite will be referred to in the following descriptions as the tool to use when cleaning a Digital Check scanner.
 At this time, ScanLite is not compatible with SmartSource scanner models.

-To clean the cameras, use a Digital Check cleaning swab or a clean cloth to wipe the camera glass.
-Be careful not to scratch the glass when cleaning or accessing the camera for any reason.
-Make sure that the camera door is tightly closed when finished to prevent image distortion.
-Simply run a Digital Check scanner cleaning card (PN: IS0033 – available at www.digitalcheck.com) through the scanner eight times when cleaning the drive rollers.
+To clean the image sensors, use a Digital Check cleaning swab or a clean cloth to wipe the glass.
+Be careful not to scratch the glass when cleaning or accessing the image sensor for any reason.
+Make sure that the door of the sensor assembly is tightly closed when finished to prevent image distortion.
+Simply run a Digital Check scanner cleaning card (PN: IS0033 – available at store.digitalcheck.com) through the scanner eight times when cleaning the drive rollers.
 If additional cleaning needs to be performed to the rollers, hold a cleaning swab (PN: IS0037) against the rollers while they are running.

 For more information, please check the CX30 manual, pages 19-20.